 The Head & Shoulder Fake involves faking your opponent by simply raising your head and shoulders towards the sky making it seem as though you are about to shoot the basketball.
 This movement should be quick and deadly.
 As soon as your Opponent takes the bait, you must immediately attack the basket.

 The Pass Fake simply involves the process of pretending to pass the ball to your Teammate.
 To do this, begin by lifting the ball from your Shot Pocket and pushing it towards a Teammate as you extend your arms without letting go of the ball.
 Make sure also to look in your Teammates direction in order to make the fake look more realistic.
 Once your Opponent leans over to try and deny the ball, quickly pull it back in, and attack their weak foot (the foot that they are not leaning on) off the dribble.

 You may need to experiment with the speed of your Pass Fake against different players.
-If for instance you Fake your Pass and then pull the ball back into your Shot Pocket too quickly, than your Opponent may not even have a chance to move.
-Conversely, if you do it too slowly, than you will simply be giving your Opponent a chance to get back into good defensive positioning, or worse, they may be quick enough to knock the ball out of your hands.
+If for instance, you Fake your Pass and then pull the ball back into your Shot Pocket too quickly, then your Opponent may not even have a chance to move.
+Conversely, if you do it too slowly, then you will simply be giving your Opponent a chance to get back into good defensive positioning, or worse, they may be quick enough to knock the ball out of your hands.

 The following are a set of guidelines you should stick to when utilizing a drive fake:

 1. Square Up to your defender.

 2. Instigate a short JAB step towards the opposite side of your penetration.